LordGriz/TradeCommissionApp/README.md

 ### [TradeCommissionApp.Web](/TradeCommissionApp.Web/)
 The front-end web application communicates directly with the ApiService to perform all actions.
-The application is written using server side Blazor, however, it could be easily ported to a WebAssembly.
+The application is written using server side Blazor, however, it could be easily ported to a Blazor WebAssembly.

-Since the project uses Http for communication rather than direct calls to the database, it can more easily swapped a project written with a different technology (such as React) if the need should arise.
+Since the project uses HTTP for communication rather than direct calls to the database, it can more easily be swapped out for a project written with a different technology (such as React) if the need should arise.

 ## Running the application